hofstadter-io/hof/docs/content/getting-started/modules.md

 $ hof mod vendor cue
 {{</codeInner>}}

-This will symlink any local replaces to point from the CUE vendor directory to the replacement directory.
+This command will symlink any local replaces to point from the CUE vendor directory to the replacement directory.
 You can then develop CUE or hof code without having to copy or vendor upstream dependencies.